Dr Mark is a veterinarian. He works with small animals, exotics, horses, and livestock.

 After you have cleaned out everything you can from the wound, disinfect it before wrapping.
 The best solution that most of us keep in a first aid kit is povidone-iodine.
 I mix up my iodine in a spray bottle so that I can flush the wound without using too much pressure.

-The other thing that must be done in many areas is to treat to kill any screwworms.
+The other thing that must be done in many areas is a treatment to kill any screwworms.
 They are not found in all countries, but if present, they do eat live flesh and will quickly eat dead and live flesh.
 This can cause permanent damage to your horse.
-If you have a screwworm problem where you live, find the best product available at your local feed store and keep it in on hand at all times.
+If you have a screwworm problem where you live, find the best product available at your local feed store and keep it on hand at all times.

 Effective Antibiotics for Horse Wounds